dqops/dqo/docs/dqo-concepts/architecture/check-execution-flow.md

        the DQOps instance.
 The parallel jobs limit depends on the DQOps license type.
 A *FREE* (community) instance is limited to run 1 job at a time.

      - `running` is a job that is currently running.
+The job can be cancelled by the user, switching the status to `cancel_requested`.

      - `waiting` is a job that was about to be executed, but the capacity constraints of parallel queries on the data source (the *spec.parallel_jobs_limit* field value) prevented from starting the job.
 The job will be executed as soon as any other `run checks on table` job on the same data source finishes.
 If a job is put aside in a `waiting` status, DQOps may try to run another `run checks on table` job on a different data source that is not yet capacity limited.

-     - `succeeded` is a status for a job that finished without any DQOps engine bugs.
+     - `succeeded` is a status for a job that has finished without any DQOps engine bugs.
 Even if all data quality checks failed or all data quality checks cannot be executed due to execution errors in invalid Jinja2 templates or exceptions raised by the Python rules, DQOps will still return a `succeeded` status.
        The only correct way to detect data quality issues identified during a data quality check execution queued by the